 Because fighting people got too easy, he fought over 50 bulls in the ring, killing 3 outright with a single punch.
 He was seriously hurt by one of these nulls and spent six months in the hospital.

 Oyama invented the “100 man kumite” where top practioners will run a gantlet of 100 opponents for one and a half minute full contact runds.
-Oyama was the first person to get through this arduous trial, and he actually wanted had to continue to fight even more fresh opponents, but due to injuries, there was no one left to fight.
+Oyama was the first person to get through this arduous trial, and he actually wanted had to continue to fight even more fresh opponents, but due to injuries, there was no one left for him to fight.

 Kyokushin Versus Muay Thai